space-wizards/SpaceWizards.Lidgren.Network/README.md

 # Lidgren.Network (Space Wizards Edition) ![Build & Test](https://github.com/space-wizards/lidgren-network-gen3/workflows/Build%20&%20Test/badge.svg)
 Lidgren.Network is a networking library for .NET, which uses a single UDP socket to deliver a simple API for connecting a client to a server, reading and sending messages.
-It supports **.NET Framework 4.5**+ and **.NET Standard 2.0**+.
-It should also work in **Unity**.
+It supports **.NET Standard 2.1+**.

 **Space Wizards Edition** is a maintained fork of Lidgren.Network with improvements such as bugfixes, performance improvements (`Span<T>`!), new features, etc...